 1. Financial security

 Everything in the gig economy is based on supply and demand.
 When done as a part-time job, it is a wonderful side income.
 However, should you invest purely in the gig economy, be prepared to have a backup plan.
 Independent contractors do not get any benefits or employee welfare for their services.
 If you are a full-time freelancer, be sure to plan your finances in advance, such as your savings, insurance coverage and taxes.
 An example of a checklist would be as follows:

 Emergency funds and insurances are important to help maintain financial stability.
 Depending on your obligations, ensure that you have enough savings for yourself and your family.
 As for taxes, be sure to familiarize yourself with the tax laws operating in your country.
 For example, in the Philippines and Indonesia, freelancers are required to declare their income and pay taxes.
 On the other hand, individuals in Malaysia are not required to pay taxes until their earnings hit a certain threshold.
 This is important as declaring taxes are needed when purchasing houses or buying cars.
-Be aware, educate yourself ahead of time and protect your finances for a rainy day.

 2. Leaving a good impression